 - Rename the participants and observers.

 - Also, ask your client/observer to log in 15 minutes earlier.
-It can be distracting for people to see people log in and off during the discussion.
+It can distract participants from seeing others log in and out during the discussion.

-- Dedicated Technical Help – Have a dedicated colleague to help with your tech check (or that same dude that performs tech-check before the group).
-During the session, mute someone that creates noise or distraction, unmute participant who doesn’t realise that they are on mute, follow-up on dropouts, admit client for observation etc.
+- Dedicated Technical Help – Have a dedicated colleague to help with your tech check (or that same dude who performs tech-check before the group).
+During the session, mute someone who creates noise or distraction, unmute participants who don’t realise that they are on mute, follow up on dropouts, admit clients for observation, etc.

-- Look into the camera – If you look at your discussion guide, yourself or others, it may look like you are looking somewhere else.
-Pro-tip from Youtubers; try to look at the camera when you talk.
-But that means you lose reading out on the participant’s body language, but it actually would help the participant feels like we are connecting with them.
-What I would typically do is I would position the participants’ video directly below your camera, to approximate eye contact.
+- Look into the camera – If you look at your discussion guide, yourself or others, it may look like you are looking elsewhere.
+A pro tip from YouTubers: Try to look at the camera when you talk.
+But that means you lose reading out on the participant’s body language, which would help the participant feel like we are connecting with them.
+I would typically position the participants’ video directly below your camera to approximate eye contact.

 - Elevate your laptop – Set the laptop on books or some elevator.
-Keep it on the eye level so no one would be able to see your double chin.
+Keep it on the eye level so no one can see your double chin.

-- Good lighting – Can do wonders in making you feel better.
-I typically use a lamp that can reflect the light in a particular direction, like this champ.
+- Good lighting – It can do wonders in making you feel better.
+I typically use a lamp that can reflect the light in a particular direction, or you can consider the streamer’s lamp.
 Make sure it’s brighter than your future.

-- Have a plain background – Get a plain wall behind you, and make sure that field of view cone from your cam is tidy.
+- Have a plain background – Get a plain wall behind you, and ensure your cam’s field of view cone is tidy.
 Or consider a more professional background.

-- Prepare before sharing your screen – If you need to present something, make sure to have that window opened beforehand.
-And clean your desktop/tabs to ensure that any private/sensitive information is hidden; like your client name, concept name, unrelated websites, etc.
+- Prepare before sharing your screen – If you need to present something, open that window beforehand.
+Clean your desktop/tabs to ensure no private/sensitive information is hidden, like your client name, concept name, unrelated websites, Rule 34 Tifa homework, etc.

-- Use presents selective window option – Don’t share your entire screen.
-Or if you do, enable your “Do Not Disturb” mode.
+- Use the present selective window option – Don’t share your entire screen.
+Or, if you do, enable your “Do Not Disturb” mode.
 Notifications can be so distracting.

-- Encourage participation – Online meeting give a sense of anonymity.
+- Encourage participation – Online meetings give a sense of anonymity.
 If someone else can answer it, why should I?
 Livestreaming on Twitch to 3 viewers is less frustrating.
-Make sure you call out each of your respondents name now and then.
+Make sure you call out each respondent’s name now and then.

 - One source of communication with observers – Don’t use the default chat functions.
-Have a colleague to manage the client and communicate the additional questions from the observers to the moderator.
-And don’t add the moderator into your client’s WhatsApp/Telegram group either, it is highly distracting to get the irrelevant messages/internal gossips/ jokes/questions from various sources.
+Have a colleague manage the client and communicate the additional questions from the observers to the moderator.
+Don’t add the moderator to your client’s WhatsApp/Telegram group either; getting irrelevant messages/internal gossip/ jokes/questions from various sources is highly distracting.
 Just don’t.

-- Constant communication with the participant – If you need to check with your colleague or present a slide, make sure to communicate that.
-Delays or the silence might give the impression that you lost connection.
+- Constant communication with the participant – If you need to check with your colleague or present a slide, tell your participants.
+Delays or silence might give the impression that you lost connection.
 Keep everyone on the same page.

-- Technical Issue – If someone started to sound like they are breathing underwater, ask them to switch off their camera.
+- Technical Issue – If someone starts to sound like they are breathing underwater, ask them to switch off their camera.
 Most of the time, it would help improve the audio quality.

-- Have a break – Schedule a short 5 minutes break if your group is longer than 1 hour.
+- Have a break – Schedule a 5-minute break if your group is longer than 1 hour.

-- Microsoft PowerPoint – Create your slides, and the moderator would act as the facilitator, moving the blocks around, writing notes during the discussion.
-Suitable to capture simple ranking and brand grouping exercise.
+- Microsoft PowerPoint – Create your slides, and the moderator will act as the facilitator, moving the blocks around and writing notes during the discussion.
+Suitable to capture simple ranking and brand grouping exercises.
 Make it visual, short and straightforward.

-- Google Jamboard – If you need a whiteboard, this is the best tool that I have tried.
-You can use this tool for brainstorming or brand segmentation exercise.
+- Google Jamboard – This is the best tool I have tried if you need a whiteboard.
+You can use this tool for brainstorming or brand segmentation exercises.
 It is free and allows you to integrate with Google Classroom.
-You can assign it as an individual assignment to each of your participants and monitor their real-time progress.
+You can assign it individually to each participant and monitor their real-time progress.

 - Google Forms – If you are testing an advertisement, a concept or a storyboard, use Google Forms to replace your SCQ (self-completion questionnaire).
 Use it to capture individual ranking or as a springboard for your discussion.

-- Miro –Good for design workflow, sticky note, brand grouping exercise, mind-mapping activities, or using a projective technique like brand laddering, this is your go-to guy.
-The free plan offers you three boards, basic collab tools, but it is more than enough.
+- Miro –Good for design workflow, sticky notes, brand grouping exercises, mind-mapping activities, or using a projective technique like brand laddering; this is your go-to guy.
+The free plan offers you three boards and basic collab tools, but it is more than enough.

 - Mural – Another whiteboard app that you can use.
-Similar function like Miro.
-But it has a lot of templates like Design Thinking framework.
+It has a similar function to Miro.
+But it has a lot of templates like the Design Thinking framework.
 It comes with both free and paid options.

 - Kami – Useful for concept evaluation.
-Participants can highlight the likes and dislikes, areas that might trigger confusion or excites them.
-Another freemium app, but the free option is all we need.
+Participants can highlight the likes and dislikes and areas that might trigger confusion or excite them.
+It’s another freemium app, but the free option is all we need.

-- Mentimeter – Create online polls, spontaneous association exercise or you can even plot your data with multiple parameters for quick ranking exercise.
+- Mentimeter – Create online polls, spontaneous association exercises, or plot your data with multiple parameters for quick ranking exercises.
 Has both free and paid options.

 - Wonder – Suitable for a workshop or more informal focus group, i.e., kids’ group.
 This video call platform allows you to form circles.
-Everybody can join, leave or start a circle – the simulation is similar like how you can move to a different table (or something like the room in discord but more “movement” involved).
+Everybody can join, leave or start a circle – the simulation is similar to how you can move to a different table (or something like the room in Discord but more “movement” involved).

 Final Word

-The online focus group is not perfect, but we need to find a way to make it more engaging and meaningful in our pursuit of consumer truth.
-It is not a one-size-fits-all endeavour, and with some efforts, it can be a dialogue, not a monologue.
+The online focus group is imperfect, but we must find a way to make it more engaging and meaningful in our pursuit of consumer truth.
+It is not a one-size-fits-all endeavour; with some effort, it can be a dialogue, not a monologue.

 What are your thoughts on this?
-Any other tools that you use for your online discussion/meetings?
-Let us know xx
+Are there other tools you use for your online discussions/meetings?
+Meh, who am I kidding?
+Only bots read my post.
+Stay healthy and stay safe, bots.

 1 thought on “How to Moderate Online Focus Groups?”